cameron-yee/whiteboardproblems/README.md

 15. Two Sum
     * Problem: Given an array of numbers, return all pairs that add up to a given sum.
 The numbers can be used more than once.

+    * Solution File: twosum.js

+16. Max Profit
+    * Problem: Given a list of numbers, find the two numbers that have the greatest difference (sell price - buy price = profit per unit)

+    * Solution File: NOT CREATED YET

+17. Sieve of Eratosthenes
+    * Problem: For a given number, find all the prime numbers from zero to that number.

+    * Solution File: NOT CREATED YET

+18. Fibonacci
+    * Problem: Implement a function that returns the fibonacci number (sum of the previous 2) at a given index.

+    * Solution File: NOT CREATED YET

+19. Memoized Fibonacci
+    * Problem: Implement a performant recursive function for the fibonacci series.

+    * Solution File: NOT CREATED YET

+20. Staircase
+    * Problem: For a given number of steps, print out a “staircase” using hashes and spaces.

+    * Example: steps(3), "#  \n## \n###\n"

+    * Solution File: NOT CREATED YET

+21. Pyramid
+    * Problem: For a given number of levels, print out a “pyramid” using hashes and spaces.

+    * Example:   #  \n ### \n#####\n"

+    * Solution File: NOT CREATED YET

+22. Matrix Spiral
+    * Problem: Create a square matrix of a given size in which elements are in spiral order.

+    * Example: spiral(3), [[1, 2, 3], [8, 9, 4], [7, 6, 5]]

     * Solution File: NOT CREATED YET